joeweaver/joeweaver.github.io/teaching/philosophy.md

 particularly enlightening for the students when groups disagree; they often 'get it' while I help them try to integrate competing viewpoints.

 Those sorts of disagreements can crop up during most activities, but I've found I can encourage them to happen most reliably by presenting graphs from actual publications and having groups attempt to interpret them.
-A particular favorite of mine is showing a microbiome census from the home (Dunn, 2013) which shows that the microbiomes of toilet seats and pillowcases are similar.
+A particular favorite of mine is showing a microbiome census from the home (Dunn, 2013) which shows that both toilet seats and pillowcases harbor similar microbial communities.
 Asking student groups to discuss *why* that might be the case, *how* they would test their hypotheses, and *what* the implications of the similarity are has invariably generated engaged, interesting, and often conflicting ideas.

 Although I’m happy to have found this approach, it was mainly accidental.
 I am always trying to improve my teaching and the opportunity for specific, directed